 LOCATION – It may not be located closer than ten (10) feet to any property line and may not encroach upon any required front yard, side yard, or any required on-site wastewater leaching areas;

-ACCESS – The swimming pool shall be walled or fenced in order to prevent uncontrolled access by children from any street or adjacent property.
-Any such fence shall not be less than four (4) feet in height and maintained in good condition with a gate and lock; and
+ACCESS – The swimming pool shall be enclosed by a barrier (wall, fence, or combination thereof) in order to prevent uncontrolled access by children from any street or adjacent property.
+Any such barrier shall be not less than forty-eight (48) inches in height, measured on the exterior side, and shall be maintained in good condition.
+All gates shall be self-closing and self-latching, with the latch located on the pool side of the gate at a height of not less than fifty-four (54) inches above grade

+Exception: A swimming pool equipped with a power safety cover, or a spa or hot tub equipped with a safety cover, complying with ASTM F1346 (Standard Performance Specification for Safety Covers and Labeling Requirements for All Covers for Swimming Pools, Spas and Hot Tubs) shall be exempt from the barrier enclosure requirements of this section, provided such cover is in place whenever the pool, spa, or hot tub is not in use.; and

 LIGHTING – Exterior lighting shall be shaded wherever necessary in order to avoid casting direct light upon any other property or any public street.